survivorhao/esp32s3watch/README.md

 ## Limitations

-- **SD Card Browsing**: If a directory has too many files, not all will be listed due to LVGL widget memory allocation limits in internal SRAM, which may cause crashes.
-The file browser only supports displaying BMP format images with 16/24/32-bit color depth.
-Decoded images are stored in PSRAM and freed after display, so no need to worry about RAM usage.
+- **SD Card Browsing**: If a directory contains too many files, not all contents will be listed completely, as LVGL widget memory allocation is limited by internal SRAM, potentially causing program crashes.
+Additionally, the SD card file browser only supports displaying BMP format images (compatible with 16/24/32-bit color depths).
+Decoded images are temporarily stored in PSRAM and released immediately after display, so there's no need to worry about RAM occupancy.
-- **Resource Constraints**: Due to ESP32-S3 internal RAM limitations, WiFi, BLE, and camera cannot be used simultaneously.
-The code enforces this restriction.
+- **Resource Constraints**: Given the limited internal RAM capacity of the ESP32-S3, WiFi, BLE, and camera functions cannot be enabled simultaneously.
+The code includes a built-in enforcement mechanism to avoid potential conflicts.
-- LVGL uses version 8.3.11.
-If upgrading to LVGL v9, resolve version incompatibility issues yourself.
+- **LVGL Version**: This project uses LVGL version 8.3.11.
+If upgrading to LVGL 9 or higher, please handle any potential version compatibility issues yourself.
-- Dependencies are declared in `/main/idf_component.yml` and will be automatically downloaded from [https://components.espressif.com](https://components.espressif.com) during IDF commands.
-Modifying this may cause incompatibility issues; proceed with caution.
+- **Component Dependencies**: All external component dependencies are declared in the `/main/idf_component.yml` file.
+These dependencies will be automatically downloaded from [https://components.espressif.com](https://components.espressif.com) when executing IDF commands.
+Do not modify arbitrarily to avoid compatibility issues.
 - **Other Notes**: (Add additional points here if needed.)

 ## Demo Images